DrLex0/MightyVariableFan/README.md

 ### Step 6: calibrating

 When everything has been installed and set up, the last step is to calibrate the beep detector.
-This is *crucial* because if it is misconfigured, some fan speed changes may be missed and prints may get cooled at too high or low speed or not at all.
+This step is **crucial** because if the system is not properly configured, fan speed changes may be missed and prints may get cooled at too high or low speed or not at all.

 The most important thing to configure is the *input gain* of the USB sound card.
 You can do this with `alsamixer` on the Pi.
 Inside the alsamixer UI, press *F6* to select the USB sound card (most likely the last one in the list).
 Next, press *F5* to show all controls (or F4 for capture, but this doesn't always work).
 The cheap ‘3D sound’ card only has one ‘capture’ control, select it with left/right arrow keys.
 If it doesn't read ‘CAPTURE’ in red below the indicator bar, press the space bar.
 The gain is adjusted with arrow up and down keys.
 Start out by cranking up the gain to the maximum (100).